adobe/update-prerelease-npm-version/README.md

 governing permissions and limitations under the License.
 -->

-# update-nightly-npm-version
+# update-prerelease-npm-version

-A Github Action to update your node module version with a nightly version.
+A Github Action to update your node module version with a prerelease version.

 This action provides the following functionality for GitHub Actions users: